PraveenMut/rails-appstore-project/README.md

 # Q4.Describe the network infrastructure:

-The AppSpace web application is deployed on Heroku's PaaS infrastructure through the heroku cli tools. through the Rails builder in Heroku build tools (due to the low traffic nature of the application, no explicit procfiles were declared and thus the default WEBRick web server is used).
+The AppSpace web application is deployed on Heroku's PaaS infrastructure through Heroku's cli tool.
+This is then built through the Rails builder in Heroku's build tools (due to the low traffic nature of the application, no explicit procfiles were declared and thus the default WEBRick web server is used).
 We ensured that all database issues and configuration intricacies have been staged, committed and tested throughly.

+The reason why Heroku was chosen compared to its closest competitors, such as DigitalOcean or EC2 was due to its ease of use in rapid deployment of Rails based applications.
+Other solutions require extensive initial configuration (such as using tools such as Capistrano and Ngnix to create a reverse proxy for resolution) which take valuable time away from developing a MVP prototype.

 In regards to user uploaded images, AppSpace uses AWS's S3 service.
 Such images are stored through API calls to AWS through the AWS-S3-SDK gem made available to Rails developers.
 The reason for selecting AWS S3's vast infrastructure is mainly due to their impressive cost efficiency and brilliance in managing in such infrastructure.
 The developer merely only has to worry about provisioning of servers without any burden of managing them.
-Although Azure and GCP are viable competitors, due to the nature of our application, AWS's was our preferred choice.
+Although Azure and GCP are viable competitors, due to the nature of our application, AWS was our preferred choice.

 # Q5.Identify and describe the software to be used in your App.